Iran’s death row victims from barista to karate champ as brutal executions continue

 Amnesty International’s deputy director for the Middle East, Diana Eltahawy, said in response to the executions: “The arbitrary executions of Mohammad Mehdi Karami and Seyed Mohammad Hosseini, just days after their death sentences were upheld, reveal how the Iranian authorities continue to wield the death penalty as a weapon of repression.”

-She added the deaths “serve as a chilling reminder that scores of others remain at risk of execution.”
+She added the deaths “serve as a chilling reminder that scores of others remain at risk of execution”.

-Shopworker Majid Reza Rahnavard, 23
+Majid Reza Rahnavard, 23

 Majid Reza Rahnavard was the second protester to be officially executed in response to the protests.
 He was publically hanged in December.

-The 23 year-old was accused of the stabbing two members of the Basij militia to death and wounding four other people in Mashhad.
+The 23-year-old was accused of the stabbing of two members of the Basij militia to death and wounding four other people in Mashhad.

-Mr Rahnavard worked in a women’s clothes shop in Iran’s second largest city and was described as an avid athlete who trained as a gymnast and a wrestler, according to relatives.
+Rahnavard worked in a women’s clothes shop in Iran’s second largest city and was described as an avid athlete who trained as a gymnast and a wrestler, according to relatives.

-In a video shared with the New York Times, and verified by members of his family, Mr Rahnavard appeared blindfolded with a hand in a cast.
+In a video shared with the New York Times, and verified by members of his family, Rahnavard appeared blindfolded with a hand in a cast.

 He told a reporter: “I don’t want them to cry at my grave.
 I don’t want them to pray and recite the Quran for me.
 Be happy and play joyful music.”